-Please note that participation in the training program does not guarantee to fund.
-The LA SBDC does not support these awards and is not in charge of deciding which businesses will be funded or how much money will be given out.
+Please note that participation in the training program does not guarantee funding.
+The LA SBDC does not support these awards and does not decide which businesses will be funded or how much money will be given out.

-The actual training program for the LA SBDC will begin in Spring 2022.
+The actual training program for the LA SBDC will begin in the Spring of 2022.
 To learn more about this unique new training and microgrant program for California entrepreneurs, fill out this form.

-Businesses who complete the program and qualify for the grant will be awarded a microgrant of up to $10,000.
+Businesses that complete the program and qualify for the grant will be awarded a microgrant of up to $10,000.

 “Access to capital is critical for small business success, and when matched with Technical Assistance, it can make the difference between success and failure for small businesses and entrepreneurs, especially those who are under-resourced to start.
 California’s stellar TA network is uniquely qualified and well-positioned to provide services to diverse groups and communities across the state.”Tara Lynn Gray, Director of CalOSBA